List of The Incredibles characters: Helen Parr (Elastigirl)

 Helen Parr (a.k.a.
-Elastigirl or Mrs. Incredible) (Holly Hunter) is Mr. Incredible's wife.
+Elastigirl or Mrs. Incredible) (voiced by Holly Hunter) is Mr. Incredible's wife.
 Helen can stretch any part of her body up to 300 feet and can be 1 mm thin.
 She can also reshape her body in a variety of ways; she can become a parachute and a rubber boat, and has used her arms for swings and a slingshot.
 However, intense cold renders her body structure too fragile for stretching.
 In her early years, she seemed to be a feminist and had no desire to "settle down".
 Since her marriage to Bob, Helen has become a dedicated spouse and mother, although she is frustrated with her husband's continuing dreams of glory.
 Helen is also an experienced jet pilot, from having a close friend who flew her around the world when she was a Super.
 Her sharp wit and superb espionage skills, as well as her experience as a superhero, make her an excellent tactician and leader.
 The filmmakers drew inspiration from actresses Mary Tyler Moore, Marilyn Monroe and Audrey Hepburn for Helen's role and appearance in the sequel.

 Her red superheroine suit, designed by Edna Mode, can stretch as far as she can and still retain its shape.
 It is virtually indestructible yet it breathes like Egyptian cotton.

 Gina Bennett, interviewed by Maureen Dowd as part of a group of current and former CIA professionals, said "the Band of Sisters had a favorite crime fighter ....
 Just think of us as a work force of Elastigirls."